GEOM4009/W25_Ice_OnOff/README.md

 * This method bypasses prompts, allowing for direct parameter input
 * Make sure to include “--end_date” before entering the end date
 * This approach will still prompt you to enter your earth engine project

-From here, the tool will provide prompts for the necessary input

 ---
 ## Troubleshooting / FAQ